 Your daily cup of coffee may be doing more for you than providing that early-morning pick-me-up.
 The health impact of green coffee has long been a controversial topic, with advocates touting its antioxidant activity and brain-boosting ability, and detractors detailing downsides such as insomnia, indigestion and an increased heart rate and blood pressure.
 But the latest wave of scientific evidence brings a wealth of good news for coffee lovers.
-Here are some reasons drinking green coffee may be healthier for you than you thought.
+Here are some reasons drinking green coffee everyday may be healthier for you than you thought.

 An Awakening Aroma